 The short answer here is that it depends.
 A pedestrian is a person traveling outside their vehicle on foot or using other modes of transportation like roller skates, skateboards, wheelchairs, or tricycles.
 Whether a bicyclist is considered a pedestrian varies depending on city and where the accident took place.
 In the Phoenix valley, a bicyclist is generally considered a pedestrian when they are following pedestrian rules like riding their bikes on a sidewalk or crossing the street using pedestrian crosswalks.
 They are considered a separate category when they are driving in bicycle lanes and turning with traffic.
 For more information on pedestrian accidents, check out our Pedestrian Accidents page.

-How Common Are Cycling Accidents?
+How Common Are Bicycle Accidents?

-In 2020, there were 1,275 cycling accidents across Arizona, with the vast majority (1,210) taking place in Maricopa County.
+In 2020, there were 1,275 bicycle accidents across Arizona, with the vast majority (1,210) taking place in Maricopa County.
 This makes up approximately 0.78% of the accidents for that year.
 However, while these accidents may not be common, they have a high injury rate, with almost 97% of cyclists being killed or injured.

 What Are the Most Common Causes of Bicycle Accidents?

 - Distracted Driving: While driving while distracted can be dangerous for other vehicles, it can be dangerous for bicyclists as well.
-Additionally, cyclists using a crosswalk while being distracted by a cell phone or other devices may also be at increased risk for accidents.
+Additionally, cyclists using a crosswalk while being distracted by a cell phone or other devices may also be at increased risk for bicycle accidents.
 Vice versa, if the bicyclist is distracted, they may enter traffic unknowingly.

 - Buffer: As the driver of a car, it is extremely important to leave a buffer of at least 3 feet around the bicycle on all sides.
 Not only does this make it more likely for the car to hit the bicycle, it leaves the cyclist with fewer options to avoid collisions.